 LEO SPITZER is the K. T. Vernon Professor of History Emeritus and Research Professor at Dartmouth College.
 A 2014 Research Fellow at the Stellenbosch Institute for Advanced Studies, South Africa, and current Fellow at the Center for the Study of Social Difference, Columbia University, he is the recipient of numerous fellowships, including awards from the John Simon Guggenheim Foundation, the National Humanities Center, National Endowment for the Humanities, and the Rockefeller/Bellagio, Ford, and Bogliasco Foundations.
 His most recent book, co-authored with Marianne Hirsch, is Ghosts of Home: The Afterlife of Czernowitz in Jewish Memory (California).
 He is also the author of Hotel Bolivia: The Culture of Memory in a Refuge from Nazism (Hill & Wang); Lives in Between: The Experience of Marginality in a Century of Emancipation (Hill & Wang); The Creoles of Sierra Leone: Responses to Colonialism (Wisconsin); and co-editor, with Mieke Bal and Jonathan Crewe, of Acts of Memory: Cultural Recall in the Present (UPNE).
-Currently, with Marianne Hirsch, he is writing a book, School Photos in Liquid Time: Archives of Possibility, and working on a series of vignettes, some autobiographical, for a book about the Americanization of children emigrating from Latin America to the United States in the decade of the 1950s.
+Currently, with Marianne Hirsch, he is writing a book, School Photos in Liquid Time: Archives of Possibility, and working on a series of vignettes, some autobiographical, for a book about the Americanization of Jewish refugee children emigrating from Latin America to the United States in the decade of the 1950s.

 VITAE (short version)

 < firstname.lastname@example.org >

 M.A. in History, University of Wisconsin, 1963

 Certificate in African Studies, University of Wisconsin, 1965

 Magna Cum Laude with Honors in Spanish Literature